-Qorvo's revenue growth over the last three years has been mediocre, averaging 14.1% annually.
-Last year the quarterly revenue declined from $1.11 billion to $1.03 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Qorvo's revenue growth over the last three years has been unimpressive, averaging 1.3% annually.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $743.3 million in the same quarter last year to $1.07 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Qorvo reported an operating margin of 27.4% in Q1, down 5.6 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Qorvo reported an operating margin of 22% in Q3, up 8.8 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Wall St analysts are expecting earnings per share to decline 6.51% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Qorvo expect earnings per share to grow 158% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Qorvo's free cash flow came in at $229.5 million in Q1, down 16.9% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Qorvo's free cash flow came in at $466.5 million in Q3, up 130% year on year.

 Is Now The Time?

-Qorvo's price to earnings ratio based on the next twelve months is 9.9x.
+Qorvo's price-to-earnings ratio based on the next 12 months is 14.3x.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.